 A scientist, actress, and writer, Dipti imbues the virtual assistant with personality.

 Dipti Metha is a Mumbai-born actress, creative writer, and scientist based in New York City.
-She also happens to work as a writer on the personality team for the virtual assistant at a Fortune 500 company, where her job is to infuse empathy and make the assistant fun and relatable to her locale in a South Asian language.
+She worked as a writer on the personality team for the virtual assistant at a Fortune 500 company, where her job is to infuse empathy and make the service fun and relatable to her locale in a South Asian language.

 A passionate believer in holistic health, she started her own cruelty-free, chemical-free skincare line.
 Dipti also created HONOUR: Confessions of a Mumbai Courtesan, a one-woman show in which she sheds light on human and sex trafficking and takes a stand for social justice and women’s rights.